kivra/GoCC/README.md

       --log5xx                      if true, log 5xx responses (env: LOG_5XX) (default true) -s, --server-type string          echo,echo-http2,fast. 'fast' is a fasthttp server, not fully implemented yet (env: SERVER_TYPE) (default "echo-http2")
   -i, --instance-urls strings       For distributed mode, a list of instance urls to use (incl this instance) (env: INSTANCE_URLS)
-  -h, --help                        help for gopher-cruise-control
+  -h, --help                        help for gocc

-Use "gopher-cruise-control [command] --help" for more information about a command.
+Use "gocc [command] --help" for more information about a command.
 ```

 Example with custom settings:

 ```
-gopher-cruise-control --max-requests 200 --window-millis 5000 --port 9090 --log-format json --log-level DEBUG
+gocc --max-requests 200 --window-millis 5000 --port 9090 --log-format json --log-level DEBUG
 ```

 ### Configuration file